-Program goal: Guide and prompt students to develop skills in support of scholarly and academic success, engage with the university community, foster personal development and wellness, and promote understanding of diversity and social responsibility through a first-year seminar.
+Guide and prompt students to develop skills in support of scholarly and academic success, engage with the university community, foster personal development and wellness, and promote understanding of diversity and social responsibility through a first-year seminar.

-Learning objectives / Levels of Competence y Desired outcomes Unsatisfactory Emerging Developing Proficient Mastery Cultivate Scholarly and Academic Success The student engages in academic exploration and adapts and applies the metacognitive and academic skills to be a successful student-scholar.
-Fails to develop metacognitive skills through academic engagement; fails to develop appropriate achievement strategies or college-level skills in reading and writing, critical thinking, analytical reasoning, and information literacy.
-Defines different metacognitive skills, lists appropriate achievement strategies, and defines college-level skills in reading and writing, critical thinking, analytical reasoning and information literacy.
-Explains how metacognitive skills effect their learning and academic success, begins to implement appropriate achievement strategies and collegelevel skills in reading and writing, critical thinking, analytical reasoning, and information literacy.
-Interprets how academic exploration shapes their identity as a student-scholar, implements appropriate achievement strategies, and demonstrates collegelevel skills in reading and writing, critical thinking, analytical reasoning, and information literacy.
-Constructs their identity as a student-scholar, adapts academic skills to support their academic achievement, and consistently demonstrates college-level skills in reading and writing, critical thinking, analytical reasoning, and information literacy.
-Engagement with the University Community The student engages in opportunities for learning beyond the classroom.
-Fails to create relationships with peers, staff, and faculty; fails to use appropriate campus resources, participate in academic and co-curricular activities, or recognize the purpose and traditions of the university and higher education.
-Describes how relationships with peers, staff, and faculty are important to their student experience, lists appropriate campus resources important to their success, attends campus academic and cocurricular activities, and defines the purpose and traditions of the university and higher education.
-Identifies peers, staff, and faculty with whom to build relationships, identifies appropriate campus resources and begins to use them, attends academic and cocurricular activities on campus and in the community, and interprets the purpose and traditions of the university and higher education as a student.
-Initiates relationships with peers, staff, and faculty, explores how to use campus resources appropriately; attends and interprets how academic and cocurricular activities on campus and in the community apply to their class themes, and distinguishes how the purpose and the traditions of the university and higher education apply to their experience as a student.
-Develops relationships with peers, staff, and faculty, evaluates and assembles appropriate campus resources for specific needs; attends and examines how academic and co- curricular activities on campus and in the community positively impact their success, and incorporates the purpose and traditions of the university and higher education into their identity as a student.
+Student learning Student Learning gOutcomes' Levels of f Competency: objective Unsatisfactory Emerging Developing Proficient Mastery SLO1: Cultivate Scholarly and Academic Success: The student engages in academic exploration and adapts and applies the metacognitive and academic skills to be a successful student-scholar.
+Fails to develop metacognitive skills through academic engagement; fails to develop appropriate achievement strategies or college- level skills in reading and writing, critical thinking, analytical reasoning and information literacy.
+Defines different metacognitive skills, lists appropriate achievement strategies, and defines college- level skills in reading and writing, critical thinking, analytical reasoning and information literacy.
+Explains how metacognitive skills effect their learning and academic success, begins to implement appropriate achievement strategies and college-level skills in reading and writing, critical thinking, analytical reasoning and information literacy.
+Interprets how academic exploration shapes their identity as a student-scholar, implements appropriate achievement strategies, and demonstrates college-level skills in reading and writing, critical thinking, analytical reasoning and information literacy.
+Constructs their identity as a student-scholar, adapts academic skills to support their academic achievement, and consistently demonstrates college-level skills in reading and writing, critical thinking, analytical reasoning and information literacy.
+SLO2: Engagement with the University Community: The student engages in opportunities for learning beyond the classroom.
+Fails to create relationships with peers, staff, and faculty; fails to use appropriate campus resources, participate in academic and co- curricular activities, or recognize the purpose and traditions of the Commonwealth University's campuses and of higher education generally.
+Describes how relationships with peers, staff, and faculty are important to their student experience, lists appropriate campus resources important to their success, attends campus academic and co-curricular activities, and defines the purpose and traditions of the Commonwealth University's campuses and of higher education generally.
+Identifies peers, staff, and faculty with whom to build relationships, identifies appropriate campus resources and begins to use them, attends academic and co- curricular activities on campus and in the community, and interprets the purpose and traditions of the Commonwealth University's campuses and of higher education generally.
+Initiates relationships with peers, staff, and faculty, explores how to use campus resources appropriately; attends and interprets how academic and co- curricular activities on campus and in the community apply to their class themes, and distinguishes how the purpose and traditions of the Commonwealth University's campuses and of higher education generally apply to their experience as a CU student.
+Develops relationships with peers, staff, and faculty, evaluates and assembles appropriate campus resources for specific needs; attends and examines how academic and co- curricular activities on campus and in the community positively impact their success, and incorporates the purpose and traditions of the Commonwealth University's campuses and of higher education generally into their identity as a CU student.